LearnEarnFun/Pega-Interview-Concepts/Case Management.md

 ## How to restrict the Wait Shape resume operation for end users?

 On the Wait Shape, there is an option to disable the ***Users can choose to continue process***.
 This will not allow the user to user to perform any action on the Wait assignment.

+## How to propagate the page context data to the Multiple Child Cases that are getting created from the Page List property?

+Create Case smart shape is nothing but the pxAddChildWork activity reference.
+There is a default extension data transform called __pyAddChildWorkDefaults__.
+It is used to propagate the data to the Child Page Context that is getting created.